flexera-public/policy_templates/operational/aws/total_instance_memory/README.md

 This policy has the following input parameters required when launching the policy.

+- *Allow/Deny Regions* - Allow or Deny entered regions.
-- *Region* - Name of the AWS Region to filter by.
-Example: 'US West (Oregon)'.
-Leave this blank for 'Organization' scope.
+- *Allow/Deny Regions List* - A list of allowed or denied regions.
+Example: 'US East'.
+Leave blank to check all regions.
+- *Allow/Deny Billing Centers* - Allow or Deny entered Billing Centers.
+- *Allow/Deny Billing Center List* - A list of allowed or denied Billing Center names/IDs.
+Leave blank to check all Billing Centers.
 - *Email addresses to notify* - A list of email addresses to notify.

 ## Policy Actions